RoShioLeo/After-the-Drizzle-Document/blocks-items/hole.md

 # Hole

 **Hole** is a block generated naturally.
-Mining them will get some items.
+Digging them will get some items.

 ![Hole](../.gitbook/assets/blocks-items/hole.png)